-Your doctor can usually diagnose PWS with a blood test called methylation analysis.
+Your doctor can usually diagnose PWS with a blood test called a chromosomal analysis.
 This shows if there's a problem with the gene that can cause PWS.

 There's no cure, but if you have a child with PWS, you can help them stay at a healthy weight, have a good quality of life, and prevent health problems down the road.
 Their treatment will depend on the symptoms.

 - Babies: High-calorie formula may help an infant stay at a healthy weight if they can't eat well because of weak muscle tone.
 You also can use special nipples or a Gavage feeding tube, which puts breast milk or formula directly in your baby's stomach, to make sure they get enough food.

 - Older kids and teens: Set clear limits on how and when your child eats to avoid too much weight gain.
 A low-calorie, balanced diet and lots of exercise can help them stay at a healthy weight.
 Some kids with PWS may need to take extra vitamin D or calcium.

 If your child tries to grab and hide food, you might lock cabinets, the pantry, or the refrigerator.

 For teens with PWS, hormones like testosterone, estrogen, or human growth hormone (HGH) may help with small stature, poor muscle tone, or extra body fat.
 Hormone replacement may build stronger bones and prevent osteoporosis later on.